-Once all this is understood, deciding on granite vs. quartz countertops like Silestone, Cambria, Caesarstone, Zodiaq, Hanstone, Avanza or other brands comes down to color, pattern and perceived value for most buyers.
+Once all the above is understood, deciding on granite vs. quartz countertops like Silestone, Cambria, Caesarstone, Zodiaq, Hanstone, Avanza or other brands really comes down to color, pattern, and perceived value for most buyers.

 Both counter tops materials are excellent, but neither is significantly different from the other regarding performance or any meaningful, practical matter.

 Granite does have the edge when considering repairs.
 All types of natural stone can almost always be repaired, however, damage to quartz countertops is usually permanent.
 The good news is that it is very difficult and rare to stain or damage quartz countertops, so this is not a major issue either.

 The major point here is that only minor differences exist between these two counter tops materials.
 Engineered stone products make excellent countertops with qualities and performance as good as granite.
 So if you find that perfect color and pattern from Silestone or other brands, then you can bet you’ll be very satisfied.

 Unlike quartz and granite, Corian countertops and granite do not share similar qualities.
 Corian and other solid surface countertop brands are not as durable, but offer some truly unique characteristics.

 When considering all the pros and cons, most people--myself and most professionals included--agree that: